Kevlar info and Boat Rope Links

 Kevlar rope is often substituted for steel cable where its chemical resistance to rusting and lower weight is a real advantage.

 In Ropes a casing of Polyester is often used.
-Because Aramid does not resist live loading well, and can fail without warning if it has previously been damaged, its use is restricted for boat lines.
-In climbing ropes, it was found that kevlar could be seriously compromised after stopping a fall.
+Because Aramid does not resist live loading well, and can fail without warning if it has previously been damaged, it's use is restricted for boat lines.
+In climbing ropes, it was found that kevlar could be seriously compromised after stopping a fall, which induces a shock load.
+No sign of damage can be seen but the strength of the rope could be seriously compromized.

 Knotting Kevlar can reduce strength by 50% or more so kevlar cables are often terminated with custom fittings to reduce strength loss.
 Custom fittings are sometimes made of epoxy laminate.